57blocks/website-article/articles/Frontend Performance Optimization/README.md

 **When to use in loading journey**: Interactive Phase

-INP assesses a page’s overall responsiveness to user interactions by observing the delays in all clicks, touches, and keyboard interactions throughout the page's lifecycle.
+INP assesses a page's overall responsiveness to user interactions by observing the delays in all clicks, touches, and keyboard interactions throughout the page's lifecycle.
 The final INP value is the longest observed interaction, disregarding outliers.
 INP replaced FID as a core Web Vitals metric on March 12, 2024.

 ![INP](inp.png)
 ::: center